pygfx/pygfx-benchmarks/results/bm_wgpu_buffer_upload.md

 On the M1 The `write_mapped` is definetly the fastest, because the buffer is still mapped/unmapped, and then copied as a whole.
 On the GeForce, the same approach approach erforms bad, suggesting that piece being copied comes with significant overhead.
 The `queue_write` approach is still the fastest in this case.
 For UHD graphics the `write_mapped` approach may or may not be faster, depending on the device.

+In the `write_mapped_chunkedv2` test, a new (smaller) buffer is mapped for each chunk, which represents a more realistic scenario (otherwise you cannot benefit from having to upload less data).
+In this case, the performance advantage (on the M1) is gone.

 ## Chuncked aligned